 Although laser tattoo removal has been around for years, it is just recently that the technology has truly reached its zenith.
 Today, the non-scarring PicoSure laser has replaced the more abrasive Argon and CO2 lasers, as well as techniques such as dermabrasion and salabrasion.
 PicoSure now offers the safest, most sophisticated, and effective tattoo removal available to date.

 How does the PicoSure technology work?

 During the procedure, pulses of thermal energy lasting just trillionths of a second (“picoseconds”) penetrate and shatter the tattoo’s ink particles while sparing the surrounding virgin skin.
-The ink molecules are then eliminated from the body like a coat of dust.
-While green inks can be the most difficult to remove, black and red inks are easily eliminated by the PicoSure laser.
+The ink molecules are then removed from the body like a coat of dust.
+While green inks can be the most difficult to remove, black and red inks are easily reduced by the PicoSure laser.